Class Action Settlement

 It’s not going to be an easy win for plaintiff’s in the personal injury lawsuits.
 The plaintiff’s still have the burden of proof to prove that the product is in fact defective which in turn caused the injury or death.
 This writer assumes there will be experts from both sides, the plaintiff and Toyota regarding the defect or lack of defect in the Toyota gas pedal.
 In addition, Toyota will surely argue that their product did not cause the injury at all and that it was caused by human error or other cause which the jury could find Toyota not liable.

 If found liable, it could prove to be very costly for Toyota.
 If not found liable, the Toyota can put this issue behind them and move forward.
 The problem is the legal battle is far from over and the issue of liability will not be settled anytime soon.

 If the gas pedal gets stuck or unexpectedly accelerates you should

 - Shift the transmission to neutral

 - Apply the brakes and pull over

-If you, a family member or a loved one has been injured due to an defective product or car, you can contact the Law Offices of Tai C. Bogan for a confidential consultation.
+If you, a family member or a loved one has been injured due to an defective product or car, you can contact the The Bogan Law Firm for a confidential consultation.